Malcolm III of Scotland: Background

 An English invasion in 1054, with Siward, Earl of Northumbria in command, had as its goal the installation of one "Máel Coluim, son of the king of the Cumbrians".
 This Máel Coluim was traditionally identified with the later Malcolm III.
 The interpretation derives from the Chronicle attributed to John of Fordun, as well as from earlier sources such as William of Malmesbury.
 The latter reported that Macbeth was killed in the battle by Siward, but it is known that Macbeth outlived Siward by two years.
 A.A.M.
 Duncan argued in 2002 that, using the Anglo-Saxon Chronicle entry as their source, later writers innocently misidentified "Máel Coluim" with the later Scottish king of the same name.
+A.A.M.
 Duncan's argument has been supported by several subsequent historians specialising in the era, such as Richard Oram, Dauvit Broun and Alex Woolf.
-It has also been suggested that Máel Coluim may have been a son of Owain Foel, British king of Strathclyde perhaps by a daughter of Malcolm II, King of Scotland.
+It has also been suggested that Máel Coluim may have been a son of Owain Foel, British King of Strathclyde perhaps by a daughter of Malcolm II, King of Scotland.

-In 1057, various chroniclers report the death of Macbeth at Malcolm's hand, on 15 August 1057 at Lumphanan in Aberdeenshire.
+In 1057, various chroniclers report the death of Macbeth, at Malcolm's hand on 15 August 1057 at Lumphanan in Aberdeenshire.
 Macbeth was succeeded by his stepson Lulach, who was crowned at Scone, probably on 8 September 1057.
 Lulach was killed by Malcolm, "by treachery", near Huntly on 23 April 1058.
 After this, Malcolm became king, perhaps inaugurated on 25 April 1058, although only John of Fordun reports this.